atomist-blogs/sof-command/README.md

 the Atomist Bot.
 If you do not supply the Slack team ID on the command line, the script will prompt you to enter it.

-The `atomist-config` script will prompt you for your GitHub credentials.
+The `config` script will prompt you for your GitHub credentials.
 It needs them to create the GitHub personal access token.
 Atomist does not store your credentials and only writes the token to your local machine.